omarryhan/aiogoogle/docs/index.rst

 An API key is a simple string that you can get from Google Cloud Console.

-Using an API key is suitable for when you only want to access pubic data.
+Using an API key is suitable for when you only want to access public data.

 **Example:**